telit/bravo-aws-expresslink/get-started-guide-bravo-aws.md

 ## User Provided items

-You need to connect the Bravo with AWS ExpressLink to a host processor.
+You need to connect the Bravo with AWS IoT ExpressLink to a host processor.
 As a mere example you can use:
 * Raspberry Pi / Pi Zero
 * Arduino
 * PC (Windows/Linux/Mac)
+* Power adapter, barrel center positive 2.1 mm / 5mm with 10W min e.g. https://www.amazon.com/SoulBay-Universal-Multi-Voltage-Selectable-Electronics/dp/B01N2K48HR/